 For more Munch & Move information and loads of resources, go to NSW Health’s Healthy Kids website.

 As an excellent additional local resource, the Central Coast Health Promotion Service has created a series of infographics to support key health messages.
 Early childhood services are encouraged to use them in their newsletters and other communications to families.
-You can access a selection of infographics here, or contact the project officer below to request other options.
+You can access a selection of infographics here, or contact our project officer below to request other options.

 Newsletters and fact sheets